 14. Who dispenses drugs and devices to patients and how are those dispensers compensated?

 Licensed practitioners, such as doctors and dentists, are authorized to prescribe the drugs and medical devices to patients.
 Following prescription for a licensed practitioner, a licensed pharmacist will dispense the prescribed drugs or medical devices to patients.

 15. What are the professional and legal responsibilities of those who dispense drugs and devices?
 What role do they play in providing patient care, information, and safety?

 Only licensed practitioners such as doctors and dentists are authorized to prescribe drugs in Thailand, after which such drugs will be dispensed by a licensed pharmacist.
-Generally speaking, most drugs are available at the hospital and at the pharmacy stores.
+Generally speak, most drugs are available at the hospital and at the pharmacy stores.
 Unlike the case for drugs, there are no dispensing requirements for medical devices.

 Only doctors holding a medical license from the Medical Council of Thailand can practice the medical profession in Thailand, which includes the diagnosing, treating, and preventing diseases.
 Likewise, only pharmacists holding a pharmacy license from the Pharmacy Council of Thailand can dispense drugs to patients.

 Medical professionals who work in hospitals may have additional responsibilities such as investigating a patient’s drug allergies, and monitoring drug levels.